 - They may begin by studying management, gain experience as a manager in another field, then move into the fitness industry.

-To be a successful manager, certain personal attributes will need to be developed, including good communication skills, the ability to motivate staff (and clients), time management skills and organisational skills.
+Basic business, marketing and management skills are valuable.
+Certain personal attributes may need to be developed, including good communication skills, the ability to motivate staff (and clients), time management skills and organisational skills.

 Other related jobs: